Hobo Johnson: The Revenge of Hobo Johnson, Hobo Johnson Alienates His Fanbase, and hiatus (2021–2024)

 Lopes released the single "I Want to See the World" in June, 2021.
 He announced that the album The Revenge of Hobo Johnson would follow later that month.

 The Revenge of Hobo Johnson was subsequently released on June 23, 2021.
 On August 1, 2021 he released the album Hobo Johnson Alienates His Fanbase.

 In 2022, Lopes canceled several upcoming tours and broke up the LoveMakers band, citing a focus on school over music.

 In 2023, Lopes began performing shows again and released a new song on Instagram and YouTube, titled Sacramento 12 Step.

-Hobo Johnson Drinks, Untitled Hobo Johnson Project (2024)
+Hobo Johnson Drinks (2024)

 In March of 2024, Hobo Johnson released a double single titled 'Hobo Johnson Drinks', featuring the songs Dad's Bed and Metaverse (stylized in all caps).
-The album hasn't been formally announced, but the band has since released another two songs simultaneously on the 3rd of May titled 'Flood The Earth Again' and 'Jansports'.
+The band released another two songs simultaneously on the 3rd of May titled 'Flood The Earth Again' and 'Jansports'.
 Hobo Johnson then hosted a US tour which ran from June to August 2024.

-The sound of the new songs hues a bit closer to the band's second studio LP 'The Fall of Hobo Johnson' compared to the acoustic and satiric detours of his 2021 releases.
-The songs feature more emotionally affecting and less abstract or unserious lyrics than 'Hobo Johnson Alienates his Fanbase'.
+Hobo Johnson announced the release of 'Hobo Johnson Drinks' as a full album on May 9, 2025.